jundalisay/sp/content/en/research/indian/gospel/appendix/c.md

 1878 | Intimacy with Keshab.
 The Holy Mother's third visit to Dakshineśwar.
 1879 | Coming of disciples begins.
 1880 | Last visit to Kāmārpukur.
 1881 | Dismissal of Hriday.
-Meeting with Rākhāl and Narendranāth.
+Meeting with Rakhal and Narendranāth.
 1882 | Visit to Pundit Vidyāsāgar.
 The Holy Mother again at Dakshineswar.
 1884 | Death of Keshab.
 Meeting with Pundit Shashadhar, Gopal Mā.
 Holy Mother comes to live at Dakshineśwar for the last time.
 1885 | Last visit to Panihati.
 Illness and shifted to Śyāmpukur.
 Association with Dr. Sarkār.
 Shifted to Cossipore.